2025 NRL Grand Final: Last 25 minutes of the match

-Post match
+Post-match

 Reece Walsh (pictured playing for Australia) was awarded the Clive Churchill Medal, with his match considered as one of the best grand final performances in NRL history.

+Brisbane's reactions

-Reece Walsh was awarded the Clive Churchill Medal for player of the match for a performance that featured a try, three try assists, 176 running metres, 14 tackle breaks and several last-ditch defensive plays, including a try-saving tackle on Ryan Papenhuyzen with only one minute left.
+Reece Walsh was awarded the Clive Churchill Medal for player of the match for a performance that featured a try, three try assists, 176 running metres, 14 tackle breaks and several defensive plays, including a try-saving tackle on Ryan Papenhuyzen with only one minute left.
 His performance during the grand final was praised by many pundits and former players, including Johnathan Thurston, Andrew Johns, Adrian Morley and Phil Gould, who named it as one of the best in NRL Grand Final history.
-(Note: As cited by) His speech alluded to the controversy from a video posted before their previous game against Melbourne, which showed Walsh jokingly drinking water from his newly installed toilet, signing off his speech with "plumber out" and similarly gesturing his hand to the original video.
+(Note: As cited by) His post-match speech alluded to the controversy from the 'toilet-water incident' before their previous game against Melbourne, signing off his speech with "plumber out" and similarly gesturing his hand to the original video.
 Walsh and Michael Maguire were spotted drinking from toilet-shaped cups during Brisbane's victory celebrations, while Walsh was also given a life-sized toilet from a fan in the crowd and carried it around the field.
 When asked in the post-match press conference what helped turn his form around towards the end of the season, Walsh replied, "drinking out of a toilet".
+Notably, since the toilet-water video was posted, Brisbane went undefeated, Walsh's match performances were among the best of his career to date, and his good humour surrounding the incident subsequently praised as he became linked to sponsorship opportunities and turned the incident into an amusingly upbeat memorable moment, with comparisons to former Australian cricketer Shane Warne.
 Walsh also aimed at Stefano Utoikamanu's comments about Brisbane after the final on social media, chanting "Stefano's stuck, we up", alluding to Utoikamanu's comment that Brisbane's players were "stuck up".
+The only blemish was a $3000 fine for his high tackle on Xavier Coates in the first half.